cado-security/api-reference/README.md

 * **Feature Lifecycle**: This indicates if the API is in `beta` or `production`.
 If the API is in `beta`, you may need to enable it in the Experiments settings inside the platform.
 * **Admin Only**: This indicates if the API requires an administrator user account.

+## Running locally
+Use the `run.sh` command to start a HTTP server that serves the docs from port 8000.